luisferreira32/1brc/README.md

 # Worklog

 **\#0**: The main objective would be to do a naive single threaded approach, already with some opinionated ways of coding, such that I could get pprof running on it and start some real optimizations.

+**\#1**: Looking at the initial profile there is an initial surprise: we don't actually waste that much time reading the file, and have ~80% of the processing spent on string manipulation and accessing the solution map.
+There is a need for a new data structure and a new parsing.
+Since ~39% of the time was done in the `strings.Split` function, let's optimize that.